-It's now ( 2022) becoming more and more a landlord's market.
+It's now ( 2023) becoming more and more a landlord's market.
 The reason for this is the enduring delays in the building industry in Singapore as well as the Covid-related supply chain interruptions in both material and labour.
-Fewer units are coming online as a result of this, which, coupled with more and more people looking for a property of their own, causes not only rents to go up, but property purchase prices as well.
+Fewer units are coming online as a result of this, which, coupled with more and more people looking for a property of their own, causes not only rents to go up, but property prices as well.

 - I need a good, clean, comfortable and centrally located service apartment, preferably one that's close to an MRT and good for kids.

 Singapore boasts a number of very attractive service apartments, from budget to exquisite.
 Please fill out this inquiry form to let us know your wants and needs.
 I'll reply to you within one business day.

 - We're looking for a good International Moving Company.
 Can you recommend one?

 Yes.
 We've heard plenty of positive feedback about Allied Pickfords.
 Send them an email

 An Enbloc occurs when owners of separate units in an apartment, condominium or even an office building, unite to collectively sell out their properties to a developer for comprehensive redevelopment.
 In the case of developments less than 10 years old, 90% of owners majority is required, and 80%for developments 10 years old or older.

 - The property ads I see mention districts and some even have only numbers.
 What do they mean and where in Singapore are they?